 3. Rate competitor density within ~10 miles (low, medium, or high) for your trade specifically.
 You're hunting for a clean building on open ground.

-4. Run the "near me" check from inside each candidate town and note the top three map-pack review counts.
-Under ~100 combined, the door's open.
-500+ on the leader, look elsewhere.
+4. Run the "near me" check from inside each candidate town and note the top three map-pack review counts against the rest of the field.
+Leaders in the thousands with years behind them, look elsewhere.
+A top three close to the middle of the field, with no regional name in it, is your opening.

 5. Shortlist the overlap: real demand and beatable competition.
 Not the biggest town, not the emptiest.
 The one you can actually win.